AqwamCreates/DataPredict/docs/API/ValueSchedulers/StepDecay.md

 Creates a new optimizer object.
 If there are no parameters given for that particular argument, then that argument will use default value.

 ```
-StepDecay.new(decayRate: number, timeStepToDecay: integer): ValueSchedulerObject
+StepDecay.new(timeStepToDecay: integer, decayRate: number): ValueSchedulerObject
 ```

 #### Parameters:

+* timeStepToDecay: The number of time steps to decay the value.

 * decayRate: The decay rate for value.

-* timeStepToDecay: The number of time steps to decay the value.

 #### Returns: